flash62au/EngineDriver_Home/docs/operation/operation.rst

 * Diesel - 3 in-built profiles
 * Plus you can create you own Custom profiles

-To enable the IPLS sounds for a throttle (only the first two throttles on any given throttle screen) ,
+To enable the IPLS sounds for a throttle (only the first two throttles) on an given throttle screen) ,

 Playing sounds